 Military members should ensure their partner and dependants are formally recognised by Defence so that they can receive support.

-To do this, members should refer to Recognition of relationships and dependents on the Pay and Conditions website.
+To do this, members should refer to Recognition of relationships and dependants on the Pay and Conditions website.

 To be classed as a dependant, parents must normally live with the military member.
 They may be considered as a dependant where they receive substantial financial support or personal care from the member, or where they are acting as a housekeeper or guardian for the member’s dependant child.